ankit-gahlawat-007/face-verification/README.md

 ------------------------------------------------------------------------------------------------------------------------------------

-How to use?
+**How to use?**

 It uses python3 and following packages:
 - keras_facenet
 - scipy
 - cv2

+Put a picture in the data directory. <br>
+In the python script, change the value of variable 'input' with new picture name. <br>
-Put a picture in the data directory.
-(Currently there is a photo of Brad Pitt in the data directory, you can use that to match how much he resembles you)
+(Currently there is a photo of Brad Pitt in the data directory, you can use that to match how much he resembles you) <br>
-In the python script, change the value of variable 'input' with new picture name.
 Run "python3 face-verification.py".

 ------------------------------------------------------------------------------------------------------------------------------------

-Future add-ons?
+**Future add-ons?**

 Instead of just 1 picture, we can change the code to match from multiple photos in the data directory.